- Human Rights

 |Law School||University of Toronto, LL.B., 1999|

 |Admitted||2000, British Columbia; 2001, Ontario|

-Michael S. Richards is a partner specializing in employment law in Toronto.
+Michael S. Richards is a partner specializing in employment and labour law in Toronto.
 Michael was called to the bar in both Ontario and British Columbia and has represented clients before various levels of courts in both provinces, before administrative tribunals, at arbitrations, in mediation and at other negotiations, including collective bargaining.

 After graduating from the University of Toronto, Michael returned to British Columbia where he was the law clerk to Madam Justice Jo-Ann Prowse of the British Columbia Court of Appeal.
 Michael articled in the Vancouver office and was called to the British Columbia Bar before transferring to the Toronto office where he has practised since early 2001.

 Michael's practice in employment and labour law includes providing advice to both national and international organizations on a daily basis and representing clients with respect to various labour and employment issues including:

 •Providing advice with respect to group terminations and business closures.

 •The successful and cost effective defence of wrongful dismissal claims, grievance and human right complaints.

 •The preparation of employment, consulting and independent contractor agreements including the provision of advice with respect to the enforceability of non-solicitation, non-competition and confidentiality agreements.